Airport chaos: European travel runs into pandemic cutbacks

 It’s a similar story in the United States, where airlines canceled thousands of flights over two days last week because of bad weather just as crowds of summer tourists grow.

 “In the vast majority of cases, people are traveling,” said Julia Lo Bue-Said, CEO of the Advantage Travel Group, which represents about 350 U.K. travel agents.
-But airports are suffering from staff shortages, and it's taking a lot longer to process security clearances for newly hired workers, she said.
+But airports have staff shortages, and it's taking a lot longer to process security clearances for newly hired workers, she said.

 “They’re all creating bottlenecks in the system," and it also means “when things go wrong, that they’re going drastically wrong," she said.

 The Biden administration scrapping COVID-19 tests for people entering the U.S. is giving an extra boost to pent-up demand for transatlantic travel.
-Bue-Said said travel agents her group represents reported a jump in U.S. bookings after the requirement was dropped this month.
+Bue-Said said her group's agents reported a jump in U.S. bookings after the rule was dropped this month.

-For American travelers to Europe, the dollar strengthening against the euro and the pound is also a factor, because it makes paying for hotels and restaurants more affordable.
+For American travelers to Europe, the dollar strengthening against the euro and the pound is also a factor, by making hotels and restaurants more affordable.

 At Heathrow, a sea of unclaimed luggage blanketed the floor of a terminal last week.
 The airport blamed technical glitches with the baggage system and asked airlines to cut 10% of flights at two terminals Monday, affecting about 5,000 passengers.